Studying Law at Emory

 There are many undergraduate political science courses which address the study of the law and courts.
 These courses include The American Legal System, The Supreme Court, Constitutional Law, Civil Liberties, Criminal Justice, International Law, Global Human Rights, Comparative Constitutional Law, Judicial Policy-Making, and others.
 Students in our honors program have written undergraduate theses that have been published in journals of legal scholarship.
 Others have secured internships in government offices dealing with law-related subjects.

 Emory offers many other resources for undergraduates interested in the study of law.
-The Career Center has a pre-law adviser.
+The Pre-Law Advising Office, housed within The Career Center, offers a wealth of programs and services to Emory’s pre-law students and alumni.
+Those considering law school are advised to register with the office to be placed on the Pre-Law Listserv for direct communications from the Director of Pre-Law Advising.
 The Emory Law School is highly respected nationally and internationally.
-The Center for the Study of Law, Politics, and Economics invites a number of speakers to campus to discuss law-related topics.
+The Center for Law and Social Science invites a number of speakers to campus to discuss law-related topics.
 The Center for the Study of Law and Religion brings together scholars and students interested in the intersection of law and religion.
 Emory's libraries have extensive holdings in law and legal institutions.